Jess625/CS50Final/README.md

 -Ability to look at your stats over time (ie how often were you happy, sad, anxious, etc.)
--Ability to review specific journal entries from specific days -Ability to earn rewards based on usage of the application -coded using: SQL, Python, HTML, CSS and JavaScript
+-Ability to review specific journal entries from specific days -Ability to earn rewards based on usage of the application -Coded using: SQL, Python, HTML, CSS and JavaScript

 YouTube walk-through: https://www.youtube.com/watch?v=nRyVmGF9dwU&t=2s